We’re so proud to share another great DIY mobile home transformation!

 Vintage mobile home ceilings almost always need some work.
 Since shiplap comes in planks it’s an easy way to update damaged or sagging ceilings.
 It gives a warm, substantial feel to otherwise dated room and the natural texture is a perfect way to add a focal point to a room.

 DIY Plumber’s Pipe Shelving

-Plumbing pipe is popular and affordable way to make shelves and entertainment centers so naturally this creative couple used it!
+Plumbing pipe is a popular and affordable way to make shelves and entertainment centers so naturally, this creative couple used it!

 They built a custom DIY plumbing pipe entertainment center and bookshelf around their wall-mounted television.